 - 'meeting' means an in person or virtual meeting (i.e. telephone or video conference where all parties can participate verbally), virtual meetings will only be held in the event that all parties have access to appropriate equipment to attend and are happy to do so.
-If the parties are unable to meet virtually and the meeting must take place in person, the meeting may be postponed until it is deemed safe to hold an in-person meeting, at the discretion of the trust. - 'parent' means a parent, carer or anyone with legal responsibility for a child; - 'School days' excludes weekends and school holidays and periods of partial or total school closure; - 'Trust' means The Charter Schools Educational Trust

-1.2 The timeframes referred to in this policy are our usual timeframes and the Trust and its schools will seek to adhere to these timeframes where possible.

-1.3 Reasonable adjustments will be made to this procedure where required to ensure that all complainants can access and complete this complaints procedure.

-1.4 This procedure is made accessible to the public on the Trust and each school's website.

-1.5 All staff will be made aware of this complaints procedure and are expected to review this policy regularly in order that they are familiar with our process of dealing with complaints and can be of assistance when an issue is brought to their attention.

-1.6 This procedure does not apply to complaints related to the following headings which are dealt with under separate procedures:
+If the parties are unable to meet virtually and the meeting must take place in person, the meeting may be postponed until it is deemed safe to hold an in-person meeting, at the discretion of the trust. - 'parent' means a parent, carer or anyone with legal responsibility for a child; - 'School days' excludes weekends and school holidays and periods of partial or total school closure; - 'Trust' means The Charter Schools Educational Trust - 1.2 The timeframes referred to in this policy are our usual timeframes and the Trust and its schools will seek to adhere to these timeframes where possible. - 1.3 Reasonable adjustments will be made to this procedure where required to ensure that all complainants can access and complete this complaints procedure. - 1.4 This procedure is made accessible to the public on the Trust and each school's website. - 1.5 All staff will be made aware of this complaints procedure and are expected to review this policy regularly in order that they are familiar with our process of dealing with complaints and can be of assistance when an issue is brought to their attention. - 1.6 This procedure does not apply to complaints related to the following headings which are dealt with under separate procedures: - Any complaint relating to child protection.
+(These will immediately be raised with the local authority designated officer (LADO) for them to handle.)

-- Any complaint relating to child protection.
-(These will immediately be raised with the local - authority (LA) for them to handle.) - Complaints arising through conflict between estranged parents over the application of parental responsibility.
-(These will be dealt with having the best interest of the child in mind and with reference to the DFE guidance 'Understanding and Dealing with Issues Relating to Parental Responsibility January 2016' and with further legal advice if necessary.)

-- Curriculum complaints

-- Admissions & Exclusions

-- Statutory assessments of special educational needs and disabilities (SEND)

-- Provision of Collective Worship and Religious Education

-- Allegations of bullying by pupils

-- Matters likely to require a Child Protection investigation

-- School re-organisation proposals
+- Complaints arising through conflict between estranged parents over the application of parental responsibility.
+(These will be dealt with having the best interest of the child in mind and with reference to the DFE guidance 'Understanding and Dealing with Issues Relating to Parental Responsibility January 2016' and with further legal advice if necessary.) - Curriculum complaints - Admissions & Exclusions - Statutory assessments of special educational needs and disabilities (SEND) - Provision of Collective Worship and Religious Education - Allegations of bullying by pupils - Matters likely to require a Child Protection investigation - School re-organisation proposals - Whistleblowing - Staff Grievances - Staff Discipline - Complaints about services provided by other providers who may use the school's premises or facilities. - 1.7 Arrangements for handling complaints from parents of children with SEND about the school's support are within the scope of this policy.
+Such complaints should first be made to the pupil's form (or class teacher in primary) teacher, Tutor, Year Leader or the SENCo.

-- Whistleblowing

-- Staff Grievances

-- Staff Discipline

-- Complaints about services provided by other providers who may use the school's premises or facilities.

-1.7 Arrangements for handling complaints from parents of children with SEND about the school's support are within the scope of this policy.
-Such complaints should first be made to the pupil's form teacher, Year Leader or the SENCo.
 They will then be referred to this complaints policy.
-The individual school SEND policy and information report includes information about the rights of parents of pupils with disabilities who believe that the school has discriminated against their child.

-1.8 Complaints about services provided by other providers who use school premises or facilities should be directed to the provider concerned.

-1.9 Complaints by employees of the Trust are usually dealt with via the grievance procedure.
+The individual school SEND policy and information report includes information about the rights of parents of pupils with disabilities who believe that the school has discriminated against their child. - 1.8 Complaints about services provided by other providers who use school premises or facilities should be directed to the provider concerned. - 1.9 Complaints by employees of the Trust are usually dealt with via the grievance procedure.